syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Data-Binding.md

 To add a WCF service in an existing Web Application, right-click on the project in Solution Explorer and select **Add > New Item**.
 In the **Add New Item** window, select WCF Service and name it as `OlapChartService.svc`, click Add.

-Now, WCF service is added into the application successfully that comprises of the following files.
+Now, WCF service is added into the application successfully which comprises of the following files.
 The utilization of these files is explained in the immediate sections

 * OlapChartService.svc
 * OlapChartService.svc.cs